Glazed Breakfast Meatballs with Maple

 • Fennel seeds

-• Ground pork (not sausage)
+• Ground pork (not ground sausage)

 • Apple jelly